A guest blog

 Build a strategy to nurture and engage with your brand’s fans regularly across your business’s social platforms, helping to build that elusive and hard-won customer loyalty.
 As with all things brand management and social media, a consistent approach is essential; remember to regularly and reliably show up for your customers, all whilst ensuring that your messaging and visuals demonstrate your brand’s personality, and reflects your company ideals and values.
 Is your brand known for its humorous and laid-back TikTok videos?
 Then creating a new serious YouTube channel could be inappropriate, and alienate your fanbase.

 Keeping the above tips in mind will serve your brand’s development and growth well.
 It is, however, only one piece of the puzzle; a successful brand manager will also continually evaluate their branding endeavours, assessing their success in engaging with their audience, and being prepared to change it when necessary.
-Only this will ensure that you aren’t left behind with a formally successful brand – while your competitors enjoy connecting to your potential future customers as a result.
+Only this will ensure that you aren’t left behind with a formerly successful brand – while your competitors enjoy connecting to your potential future customers as a result.

 A huge thank you to Cara Green, Creative Director at The Little Paper Shop for this blog.